 The WinkBed mattress is available in four different firmness levels: Softer, Luxury Firm, Firm, and Plus.
 I tested the Luxury Firm option, which I also rated as a 7 out of 10 on the firmness scale.

 Though the Luxury Firm WinkBed is certainly a supportive bed, it’s also quite pressure-relieving thanks to its gentle pillow top layer.
 This section provides plenty of room for sleepers to sink in for relief at the shoulders, hips, and lower back.
 For that reason, I’d recommend it to heavier side sleepers.
 Back sleepers may also enjoy the combination of pressure relief and support they’ll get from this mattress.
-One thing to note about the WinkBed mattress is that it does have a bit of a motion transfer issue; in my experience, it’s very easy to detect movement across the structure.
-If you sleep solo, this likely won’t be a problem.
-However, if you share your bed with a partner, it could be a major dealbreaker.
+Additionally, the WinkBed mattress is that quite bouncy, which is good news for combination sleepers.
+These sleepers should find it easy to switch positions throughout the night on this bed.

 When thinking about whether or not to buy the DreamCloud or WinkBed mattress, your decision may very well come down to price!
 So, let’s take a peek at how much these beds cost side-by-side.
 And remember that you can always use our special DreamCloud coupon code or WinkBed discount to save big on your purchase.